mohinishsharma/ahty_telegram/README.md

 ## License

-This project is licensed under the ISC License.
+This project is licensed under the GNU General Public License Version 3.

 ## Author